-The upcoming academic year is swiftly approaching—soon, countless students will be filing into their leased apartments and campus housing.
-While the fundamentals of property management still ring true, student housing has so many other layers to consider when implementing a management strategy.
+The upcoming academic year is quickly approaching—soon, countless students will be filing into their leased apartments and on-campus houses.
+While the fundamentals of property management still ring true, student housing has many additional layers to consider when implementing a management strategy.

 Before your residents walk through the doors, let’s discuss some important management tactics that are crucial for student housing success.